vmware/vrops-export/README.md

   - alias: hostCPUType
     prop: $parent:HostSystem.cpu|cpuModel		# Reference to a metric in a parent
 ```

 ### Global directives

 * resourceType: Name of the resource type (e.g. VirtualMachine)
 * rollupType: Type of data aggregation.
 Valid values are MAX, MIN, AVG, SUM, LATEST.
 * rollupMinutes: Number of minutes in each bucket for rollup.
-E.g. ```rollupType: "AVG"``` and ```rollupMinutes: 5``` generates 5 minute averages.
+E.g. ```rollupType: "AVG"``` and ```rollupMinutes: 5```
+  generates 5 minute averages.
 * dateFormat: Format to use when specifying and displaying dates.
   See http://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html for a description of the format.
+* outputFormat: Specifies the output format.
+Valid values are ```csv```, ```json```, ```wavefront``` and ```sql```.
 * align: Aligns the timestamps to a specified granularity (in seconds).
-For example, if an align value of 300 is specified, all timestamps will be aligned to the nearest 5 mintes.
+For example, if an align value of 300 is
+  specified, all timestamps will be aligned to the nearest 5 mintes.
 Note that only the time stamps are changed.
   Interpolation is not yet supported.
+* allMetrics: Exports all metrics for every resource.
+This option is indended mainly for the JSON output format and will
+  most likely not work for table-oriented outputs, such as CSV and SQL.
+If specified, the ```fields``` attribute is
+  ignored.

 ### Special properties in the definition file

-There are a number of special properties that are always available for use in a properties file for getting things like parent resources and resource names.
+There are a number of special properties that are always available for use in a properties file for getting things like
+parent resources and resource names.

 * $resdId - Internal ID of the current resource.
 * $resName - Resource name of the current resource
 * $parent - Reference to a parent resource.

 ### Referencing parent resources

 The syntax for referencing parent resources is as follows:

 ```
 $parent:<Parent Kind>.<metric or property>
 ```

 For example:

 ```
 $parent:HostSystem.cpu|demandmhz
 ```

 Notice that you can stack several $parent keywords.
-For example, this gets the total CPU demand of a parent cluster based on a VM:
+For example, this gets the total CPU demand of a parent cluster
+based on a VM:

 ```
 $parent:HostSystem.$parent:ClusterComputeResource.cpu|demandmhz
 ```

 ## Exporting to SQL

 The tool supports exporting to a SQL database.
 For details, please refer to [this document](SQL.md)

 ## Exporting to Wavefront

 For information on exporting to Wavefront, please refer to [this document](WAVEFRONT.md)

+## Exporting to JSON

+For information on exporting to JSON, please refer to [this document](JSON.md)

 # Known issues

-* Very long time ranges in combination with small interval sizes can cause the server to prematurely close the connection, resulting in NoHttpResponseExceptions to be thrown.
+* Very long time ranges in combination with small interval sizes can cause the server to prematurely close the
+  connection, resulting in NoHttpResponseExceptions to be thrown.
 If this happens, consider shortening the time range.
   This seems to happen mostly when exporting over a slow connection.
 * Only one parent resource type is supported.
 This will be fixed in a future release.

 # Contributing to the code

 Contributing with code and new ideas is encouraged!
-If you have a great idea for a new or improved feature, please file a feature request under the "issues" tab in Github.
+If you have a great idea for a new or improved feature, please file
+a feature request under the "issues" tab in Github.